Skip to content

 )

-datetime(value: dt.datetime | builtins.str | Unset = UNSET, /, format: builtins.str | None = None, *, disable_conversion: builtins.bool = False) -> Matcher[builtins.str]
+datetime(value: dt.datetime | builtins.str | Unset = UNSET, /, format: builtins.str | None = None, *, disable_conversion: builtins.bool = False) -> AbstractMatcher[builtins.str]

-Match a datetime value.
+Match a datetime value (string, date and time).

 PARAMETER DESCRIPTION